kamil-mech/seneca-db-test-harness/README.md

       // --link and -e db= will be added automatically.
       // if it exposes a port, tester will automatically
-      // wait for it to start listening before booting next.
+      // wait for it to start listening before booting next. dockimages:['-p 3333:3333 --rm well-app'],
-      // use ; to add bash commands to be ran after image stops operating
-      // e.g. '-p 3333:3333 well-app ; echo We are finished!; read'
-      dockimages:['-p 3333:3333 --rm well-app'],
       // dockerfiles to be rebuilt when -fb is used
       // syntax: [image-tag] [path_to_dockerfile]